![]() |

 document online.

-no published lab manual for this course.
-Lab exercises will be posted as
+is no published lab manual for this course.
+Lab exercises will be posted

 on this page!).
-You must print these out and review them before coming
+You must print these out, or have them on your electronic

 Course Description: In this course we will investigate human